 I once attended a motivational session run by the Guinness World Records organisation.
 It focused on making a difference and becoming a legend, on a large scale, on the largest scale, or simply in your own daily life.
-Here are a few tips I still remember from that session, maybe some of them will struck a chord!
+Here are a few tips I still remember from that session, maybe some of them will strike a chord!

 1. Imagining the highest prize